na-na-hi/renget/archive/how2playba.md

 It's more efficient to reroll normal gifts into a girl's favourite ones.
 Don't use liked gifts for gift selectors, since it's a net loss
 ![affection math](https://i.imgur.com/OYyVToM.png)
+You can stop at the 2nd node if you're strapped for orange/purple mats.
+Or the 1st.
+Affection maxing is a latefag-only thing after all.

 >Stacking (de)buffs
 You can stack several (de)buffs with the same descriptor/effect, but only if they're in different skill slots.